Posts

 Image

+The fullness, grace, and truth of God are found only in the Word made Flesh, namely, Jesus Christ of Nazareth – John 1:14-18.
 The Gospel of John begins by introducing key themes that are expanded in the body of the book - Life , Light , Witness , Truth , and Grace .
-Jesus is the Light of the World, the source of Grace and Truth, the True Tabernacle, and the only born Son of God who dwells in the “ bosom of the Father .”
-The Prologue concludes by declaring that he is qualified to interpret the unseen God since he alone has seen Him.
+Jesus is the Light of the world , the source of Grace and Truth , the True Tabernacle , and the only born Son of God who dwells in the “ bosom of the Father .”
+The Prologue concludes by declaring that he is qualified to interpret the unseen God since he alone has seen God.

 Image